-House approves open records plan as the Senate signals opposition
+House OKs open records plan as Senate shows opposition

 Lansing — The House unanimously approved Thursday an 11-bill package to subject the offices of the governor and state lawmakers to open records requests.

 But even as the Senate proceeds with a similar plan to shine a light on shielded documents at the Legislature and Gov. Rick Snyder’s office, the issue could die in Senate because Majority Leader Arlan Meekhof is opposed.

 “Yeah, there’s no support for that over here either,” Meekhof, R-West Olive, said Thursday about the House plan before its approval.
 He added that he’s not planning any hearings for the Senate version of the plan, nor is there “overwhelming support for those” bills among senators.

 Republican House Speaker Tom Leonard said the unanimous House approval of every bill in the package should send a strong message to Meekhof.

 “Well, if 1,080 to zero doesn’t convince him, I don’t know what will,” Leonard said, totaling the votes for the 10-bill package.

 Michigan is one of two states in the nation that do not subject both their governor’s and state lawmakers’ offices to open records requests.
 The House plan would apply the governor’s office to the Freedom of Information Act that currently applies to local elected officials across the state.